 How to use The Oxford Review to do more than just be the most knowledgeable person in the room

-The appliance of science – How to use The Oxford Review research briefings to do more that just be the most knowledgeable person in the room.
+The Appliance of Science – How to use The Oxford Review research briefings to do more than just be the most knowledgeable person in the room.

-It’s all very well having amazing research briefings to fuel your evidence-based practice and to just to be ‘in the know’ however, you can use our research briefings for a whole lot more than that.
-In this article I look at the wide range of ways our members use our research briefings
+It’s great to have amazing research briefings to fuel your work in an evidence based way and to stay ‘in the know’.
+However, you can use our research briefings for a lot more than that.
+In this article, I want to look at the diverse ways our members use our research briefings to enhance their professional performance and productivity.

 Credibility, plausibility and reputation

-Of course knowing what the latest thinking and research is saying also helps to be perceived as someone who knows their stuff and is right up-to-date.
-If you are a consultant (internal or external to an organisation) credibility, plausibility and a reputation for being up-to-date and evidence-based is essential and gives you real influence.
+Knowing the latest thinking and research helps you be perceived as someone who knows their stuff and is right up-to-date.
+For consultants (internal or external to an organisation), credibility, plausibility, and a reputation for being up-to-date and evidence-based are essential, giving you real influence.

-However getting all these amazing research findings can do so much more for you than just being the most knowledgeable person in the room.
+However, receiving these incredible research findings can do so much more for you than just being the most knowledgeable person in the room.

-These are they myriad ways our members use the research briefings they get every week.
-Here are some ideas of how to use The Oxford Review:
+Here are some powerful ways our members use the research briefings they receive every week.
+These ideas show how The Oxford Review can enhance various aspects of your professional life:

 1. Coaching / Executive Coaching